Finding Alcohol and Other Drug Services

 Although the focus of counselling is on making changes in alcohol or other drug use, the counselling sessions will also cover other topics like family relationships, mental health, physical health, emotions and well-being.
 The counsellor can also link people in with other support services, like mental health, housing, and residential treatment programs.
 Your family member needs to be stable enough to attend regular counselling appointments at a clinic, but they don’t have to have stopped using to see a counsellor.

 Most people come to counselling once a week or once a fortnight for a 50-60 minute session.
-Some people only come for a few sessions, but others might come for a longer period of time, for example 3-6 months.
+Some people only come for a few sessions, but others might come for longer (for example, three to six months).

 How much does it cost?

-Alcohol and other drug counselling is funded by the State and Federal Governments and offered at no cost to you.
+Alcohol and other drug counselling is usually funded by the State and Federal Governments and offered at no cost.
 It is offered by many services all over Victoria.

 How do you refer to alcohol and other drug counselling?